dergigi/dergigi.github.io/bio.md

 communication, and iterative experimentation.
 He is passionate about privacy, human rights, and freedom technology.

-As the president & executive director of [OpenSats](https://opensats.org/), he spends most of his day thinking about how to best support the development of free and open-source software as we transition towards an increasingly bitcoinized world.
+As the president and executive director of [OpenSats](https://opensats.org/), he spends most of his day thinking about how to best support the development of free and open-source software as we transition towards an increasingly bitcoinized world.